 For A Budget Birthday

 The city is full of inexpensive ways to have a great time.
-Buy a San Francisco CityPASS card for a three-day pass on the cable car and Muni, with admission to the California Academy of Sciences, Aquarium of the Bay, and much more.
+Buy a San Francisco CityPASS card for a Blue & Gold Fleet Bay Cruise Adventure, admission to California Academy of Sciences, and admission to either Aquarium of the Bay or The Walt Disney Family Museum, and the Exploratorium or San Francisco Zoo & Gardens.
 The Go San Francisco card is another great budget-friendly sightseeing pass, offering a build-your-own pass option and discounted admission to more than 25 attractions.

 For A Luxurious Birthday

 On the other hand, if you're looking to treat yourself in San Francisco, there are plenty of luxury shopping opportunities and Michelin-starred restaurants in San Francisco.
 Take home limited edition spirits at the Cask spirits shop in SoMa or designer duds from Neiman Marcus in Union Square.
 For dinner, treat yourself to one of the city's top French spots at Atelier Crenn in the Marina or delicious contemporary American fare at State Bird Provisions in the Fillmore.